alvinveroy/CodeCompass/docs/source-files/src_lib_llm-provider.md

 -   **`LLMProvider` Interface**:
     -   Defines the contract for all LLM provider implementations:
         -   `checkConnection(): Promise<boolean>`
-        -   `generateText(prompt: string, forceFresh?: boolean): Promise<string>`
+        -   `generateText(prompt: string, forceFresh?: boolean): Promise<string>`: `forceFresh` (optional boolean) bypasses cache if true.
         -   `generateEmbedding(text: string): Promise<number[]>`
         -   `processFeedback(originalPrompt: string, suggestion: string, feedback: string, score: number): Promise<string>`

 -   **Provider Implementations**:
     -   **`OllamaProvider`**: Implements `LLMProvider` for Ollama.
-Uses `axios` for HTTP requests to the Ollama server.
-Handles text generation and embedding generation (delegating to `src/lib/ollama.ts` for embeddings).
+        -   `generateText`: Uses `axios.post` to `/api/generate` with `withRetry`.
+Caches responses.
+        -   `generateEmbedding`: Delegates to `ollama.generateEmbedding`.
+        -   `processFeedback`: Constructs a new prompt incorporating the feedback and calls its own `generateText` method.
     -   **`DeepSeekProvider`**: Implements `LLMProvider` for DeepSeek.
-Delegates to functions in `src/lib/deepseek.ts` for API interactions.
-Uses Ollama for embeddings as per current policy.
+        -   `generateText`: Delegates to `deepseek.generateWithDeepSeek` (which includes `withRetry`).
+Caches responses.
+        -   `generateEmbedding`: Explicitly calls `ollama.generateEmbedding` as per policy.
+        -   `processFeedback`: Constructs a new prompt and calls its own `generateText` method.
     -   **`HybridProvider`**: A provider that can use different underlying providers for suggestion generation and embedding generation.
-Currently, it always uses Ollama for embeddings.
+        -   `generateEmbedding`: Explicitly calls `ollama.generateEmbedding`.
     -   **Placeholder Providers** (`OpenAIProvider`, `GeminiProvider`, `ClaudeProvider`): Basic structures are in place, but their core methods (like `generateText`) are not fully implemented and throw errors.
 They perform basic API key checks.

 -   **Provider Factory (`getLLMProvider`)**:
-    -   Dynamically instantiates and returns the appropriate `LLMProvider` based on `configService` settings (primarily `SUGGESTION_PROVIDER` and `EMBEDDING_PROVIDER`).
+    -   Dynamically instantiates and returns the appropriate `LLMProvider` based on `configService` settings.
-    -   Implements a simple cache (`providerCache`) for provider instances to avoid re-instantiation if configuration hasn't changed.
+    -   Uses an internal `providerCache` (keys: `suggestionModel`, `suggestionProvider`, `embeddingProvider`; max age ~2s) to avoid re-instantiation if configuration hasn't changed recently.
+    -   The `instantiateProvider` helper is used for actual instantiation, and `createProvider` handles logic like DeepSeek falling back to Ollama if the API key is missing or connection fails.
     -   Handles a test environment by creating a "test provider" that might bypass some live checks.
     -   If `SUGGESTION_PROVIDER` and `EMBEDDING_PROVIDER` differ, it instantiates a `HybridProvider`.

 -   **Model Switching (`switchSuggestionModel`)**:
     -   Allows dynamically changing the suggestion model and provider.
-    -   Infers the provider if not explicitly given (e.g., 'deepseek' for models containing 'deepseek').
+    -   Infers the provider if not explicitly given.
-    -   Checks provider availability before switching.
+    -   Checks provider availability using `checkProviderAvailability`.
-    -   Updates `configService` with the new settings and persists them.
+    -   Updates `configService` using its setters (e.g., `setSuggestionModel`, `setSuggestionProvider`) and calls `configService.persistModelConfiguration()`.
     -   Clears the `providerCache` to ensure the next call to `getLLMProvider` uses the new settings.

 -   **Caching**:
-    -   `llmCache`: An instance of `NodeCache` used by `OllamaProvider` and `DeepSeekProvider` to cache LLM text generation responses, reducing redundant API calls.
+    -   `llmCache`: An instance of `NodeCache` (default TTL 1 hour) used by `OllamaProvider` and `DeepSeekProvider` to cache LLM text generation responses.
-    -   `providerCache`: A simple cache for the `LLMProvider` instance itself.
+    -   `providerCache`: A simple in-memory cache for the `LLMProvider` instance itself, with a short TTL.
     -   `clearProviderCache()`: Exported function to manually clear the `providerCache`.

 ### Internal Helper Functions

 The module also contains several internal helper functions that support `getLLMProvider` and `switchSuggestionModel`:

--   `createTestProvider(suggestionProvider: string): LLMProvider`: Creates a provider instance specifically for test environments, potentially bypassing some live checks.
+-   `createTestProvider(suggestionProvider: string): LLMProvider`: Creates a provider instance specifically for test environments.
--   `createProvider(providerName: string): Promise<LLMProvider>`: Instantiates the appropriate provider (e.g., `OllamaProvider`, `DeepSeekProvider`).
-Handles fallback logic (e.g., to Ollama if a DeepSeek API key is missing or connection fails).
+-   `createProvider(providerName: string): Promise<LLMProvider>`: Instantiates the appropriate provider (e.g., `OllamaProvider`, `DeepSeekProvider`) via `instantiateProvider`.
+Handles fallback logic (e.g., DeepSeek to Ollama if API key/connection fails).
+-   `instantiateProvider(providerName: string): LLMProvider`: Looks up provider constructor in `providerRegistry` and creates an instance.
--   `handleTestEnvironment(normalizedModel: string, provider: string): Promise<boolean>`: Manages model switching logic specifically for test environments, including simulating provider unavailability.
+-   `handleTestEnvironment(normalizedModel: string, provider: string): Promise<boolean>`: Manages model switching logic specifically for test environments.
--   `checkProviderAvailability(provider: string, normalizedModel: string): Promise<boolean>`: Checks if a given provider is available and configured correctly, using the provider's own `checkConnection` method.
-Supports a `FORCE_PROVIDER_AVAILABLE` environment variable for testing.
+-   `checkProviderAvailability(provider: string, normalizedModel: string): Promise<boolean>`: Checks if a given provider is available and configured correctly, primarily by calling the provider's own `checkConnection` method.
--   `setModelConfiguration(normalizedModel: string, provider: string): void`: Updates the `configService` with the new suggestion model, suggestion provider, and sets the embedding provider (always to "ollama").
+-   `setModelConfiguration(normalizedModel: string, provider: string): void`: Updates `configService` (via its setters) with the new suggestion model, suggestion provider, and sets the embedding provider (always to "ollama").
--   `configureEmbeddingProvider(provider: string): Promise<void>`: Ensures that if the suggestion provider is, for example, DeepSeek, Ollama is still checked for embedding capabilities.
+-   `configureEmbeddingProvider(provider: string): Promise<void>`: Ensures that if the suggestion provider is different from Ollama (e.g., DeepSeek), Ollama is still checked for embedding capabilities, as it's the designated embedding provider.

 ## Notes